tomdeabreucodes/hugo-adobe-pdf-embed/README.md

     The Adobe PDF Embed API provides unlimited free access, however you do still need to [create a an api key](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-embed-api).

+    Tip: for local testing you can create a separate credential with `localhost` as the domain.
     Once you have your client ID, it will need to be added to your site parameters.

     *./themes/hugo-adobe-pdf-embed/config.toml*